 - Swift is highly secure as it Apple provides encryption technologies (such as Keychain Services API, Cryptographic Message Syntax, iOS Common Crypto Library, etc.) in the form of APIs to secure and encrypt the sensitive data the Swift application while in React Native developers uses third-party libraries securing the data on mobile devices, these libraries are as, Reactnative-keychain, React-native-secure-storage, React-native-sensitive-info, etc.

-- The application maintainability, i.e. the probability of performing a successful repair action within a given time, in Swift is high because of the use of XCode which help the developers to detect the errors while building the mobile application but in React Native there is an issue with the compatibility with third-party libraries as at the time of new release the code becomes old and it can be maintained to the extent where the libraries can’t match the update.
+- The application maintainability, i.e. the probability of performing a successful repair action within a given time, in Swift is high because of the use of XCode, which help the developers to detect the errors while building the mobile application.
+Still, in React Native, there is an issue with the compatibility with third-party libraries as at the time of the new release, the code becomes old.
+It can be maintained to the extent where the libraries can’t match the update.

-- The performance of the particular application depends on the three factors, i.e. CPU, GPU, and memory.
-If we consider CPU category, Swift is a king of that category and in GPU category React Native has an upper hand in that but in only a few points and in Memory category React Native stands out the alone king in that.
+- The particular application’s performance depends on the three factors, i.e. CPU, GPU, and memory.
+If we consider the CPU category, Swift is a king of that category and in the GPU category, React Native has the upper hand in that but in only a few points and in the Memory category, React Native stands out as the alone king in that.

-- React Native is a cost-effective option for mobile application development with the benefit of short development cycle while Swift is a costlier one as compared to React Native and development of Mobile Application through Swift takes time as well.
+- React Native is a cost-effective option for mobile application development with the benefit of a short development cycle while Swift is a costlier one as compared to React Native, and development of Mobile Application through Swift takes time as well.

 - Mobile Applications built using React Native are Facebook, Instagram, Myntra, UberEats, etc. While the mobile applications built using Swift are Khan Academy, Clear, LinkedIn, Airbnb, Hipmunk, etc.